 Our Cork is heat treated to kill any organisms or bacteria.
 A chemical process was not used when cleaning our cork.

 How do you clean the cork?

 To lighten the color of the cork, remove any green or pieces that are in the pits of the cork use a wire brush.
 I purchase my wire brushes from the dollar store in the tool section.
 I’ve also purchased them from Walmart and Home Depot. .
 These work great.
-Cork becomes very fine dust when sawed or wire brushed.
-Take a vacuum to remove the dust.
-It clean up very easily.
+When cut, Cork produces a very fine dust.
+When sawing or using a wire brush take a vacuum to remove the dust.
+It cleans up very easily.
 You can also give it a quick rinse and place in the sun to dry.